 One more note: part of Apache Junction and part of Queen Creek are in Pinal County, where the county tax rate is higher than in Maricopa County.

-City Sales Tax Rates in Maricopa County, Arizona (June 2017)
+City Sales Tax Rates as of June 2017 in Maricopa County, Arizona

 Use the formula above and substitute the percentage shown below for x.
 Or just check the table format if you don't want to do the math!
 Cities marked with an asterisk (*) charge a higher tax rate at restaurants and bars.